felipe1120gomez/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

 # Programs

-## 0-positive_or_negative.c
+## holberton.h

-This program will assign a random number to the variable n each time it is executed.
-Complete the source code in order to print whether the number stored in the variable n is positive or negative.
+This file contains all the prototype functions necessary for the programs.

-## 1-last_digit.c
+## 0-isupper.c

-This program will assign a random number to the variable n each time it is executed.
-Complete the source code in order to print the last digit of the number stored in the variable n.
+This program check for uppercase character.

-## 2-print_alphabet.c
+## 1-isdigit.c

-Program that prints the alphabet in lowercase, followed by a new line.
+This program check for a digit (0 through 9).

-## 3-print_alphabets.c
+## 2-mul.c

-Program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+Program that multiplie two integers.

-## 4-print_alphabt.c
+## 3-print_numbers.c

-Program that prints the alphabet in lowercase, followed by a new line, prints all the letters except q and e.
+Program that print the numbers, from 0 to 9, followed by a new line.

-## 5-print_numbers.c
+## 4-print_most_numbers.c

-Program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+Program that print the numbers, from 0 to 9, followed by a new line, except print 2 and 4.

-## 6-print_numberz.c
+## 5-more_numbers.c

-Program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+Program that print 10 times the numbers, from 0 to 14, followed by a new line.

-## 7-print_tebahpla.c
+## 6-print_line.c

-Program that prints the lowercase alphabet in reverse, followed by a new line.
+Program that draw a straight line in the terminal.

-## 8-print_base16.c
+## 7-print_diagonal.c

-Program that prints all the numbers of base 16 in lowercase, followed by a new line.
+Program that draw a diagonal line on the terminal.

-## 9-print_comb.c
+## 8-print_square.c

-Program that prints all possible combinations of single-digit numbers.
+Program that print a square, followed by a new line.

-## 10-print_comb2.c
+## 9-fizz_buzz.c

-Program that prints the numbers from 00 to 99.
+Program that print the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.

-## 100-print_comb3.c
+## 10-print_triangle.c

-Program that prints all possible different combinations of two digits.
+Program that print a triangle, followed by a new line.

-## 101-print_comb4.c
+## 100-prime_factor.c

-Program that prints all possible different combinations of three digits.
+Program that find and print the largest prime factor of the number 612852475143.

-## 102-print_comb5.c
+## 101-print_number.c

-Program that prints all possible combinations of two two-digit numbers.
+Program that print an integer.